 The first three models estimate the percentage of Hard policy domains asked by individual MEPs (see table 7 for the results).
 Model 1 is the full model while model 2 and model 3 include interactive terms to test H3 and H6 (by adding respectively an interaction between gender and seniority as well as between gender and type of committees).
 The models' total explanatory power is relatively weak (Marginal and conditional R-square below 0.10 for models 1, 2 and 3).
 Within these three models, the effect of gender is statistically significant and negative (beta = -0.02, p = 0.002).
 In other words, we observe that gender has a statistically significant effect on MEPs' parliamentary behaviour, verifying that female MEPs ask fewer questions on hard policy domains than male MEPs (H1).

 Furthermore, we observe that both MEPs' seniority and time of service in committees with related hard policy domains have a positive coefficient (albeit not significant for seniority).
-In line with H3, we observe that the coefficient for the interactive effects between gender and seniority is positive and significant: this indicates that women MEPs ask fewer hard policy questions, but that the difference with men MEPs decreases for more experienced women MEPs (see the marginal effects and predicted percentages on figures 6a & 7b).
+In line with H3, we observe that the coefficient for the interactive effects between gender and seniority is positive and significant: this indicates that women MEPs ask fewer hard policy questions, but that the difference with men MEPs decreases for more experienced women MEPs (see the marginal effects and predicted percentages on figures 6a & 6b).
 In other words, we observe that newly elected female MEPs tend to behave differently than their male colleagues (H3 verified).
 Figure 6a shows that female MEPs with a log. seniority lower than 4 (i.e., 55 months, about one legislative term) have a negative coefficient, indicating fewer WPQs in hard policy domains.
 Yet, experienced female MEPs present a coefficient with confidence intervals crossing the 0 dotted line (indicating absence of effects in comparison to male MEPs).
-Figure 6b presents a substantial interpretation by plotting predicted percentage of hard policy domains by gender and seniority.
+Figure 6b and 6c present a substantial interpretation by plotting predicted percentage of hard policy domains by gender and seniority.
 While male ask about the same percentage of such questions, irrespective of their seniority, we clearly observe that female MEPs have distinct behavior according to seniority.
-Finally, we also replicated the results distinguishing percentage in hard/soft policy domains that covered by more and less powerful committees (see table 4 above for the typology).
-Our results from models 5 and 7 are extremely consistent with model 2 establishing a clear gender effect (interacting with seniority) for hard and soft policy domains covered by less powerful committees.
-On the opposite, in the most powerful committees (models 4 and 6), we do not observe statistically significant effects (even though the sign of the coefficients goes in the expected direction).
-H6 is thus partly verified.